ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 2.10

 Question:
+Define a function which can generate a list where the values are square of numbers between 1 and 20 (both included).
+Then the function needs to print (all values except the first 5 elements in the list.

+Hints:

+Use ** operator to get power of a number.
+Use range() for loops.
+Use list.append() to add values into a list.
+Use [n1:n2] to slice a list

+Solution
+def printList():
+	li=list()
+	for i in range(1,21):
+		li.append(i**2)
+	print (li[5:]

+printList()

+#----------------------------------------#
+2.10

+Question:
-Define a function which can generate and print a tuple where the value are square of numbers between 1 and 20 (both included).
+Define a function which can generate and print (a tuple where the value are square of numbers between 1 and 20 (both included).

 Hints: